grsLammy/polygon-network-stress-test/README.md

 ## Stress Test Outcome

 During the stress test, we encountered a limitation with the free Infura service.
 The rate limit imposed by Infura caused most of the requests to be rejected or refused, resulting in reduced transaction throughput during the test.
 As a result, we were unable to achieve the desired 1000 transactions per minute using the free Infura service.
-We used 50 wallets to send 20 transactions per second and were able to send 1000 requests under 3 minutes.

-However, it's important to note that with a paid and better rate-limited service from Infura or other private RPC providers, it is indeed possible to send 1000 or more transactions within a minute to the Polygon Network.
-By utilizing multiple different wallets to concurrently send transactions, the network can be effectively stressed, and higher transaction rates can be achieved.
+However, we were able to include 45 of our transactions (issueToken) into a single block: [https://mumbai.polygonscan.com/txs?block=38538077](38538077).
+It's worth noting that the criteria to have more of our transactions included in a single block depends on the network traffic.
+Lower network traffic increases the chances of including most of our transactions in a single block.

+To achieve optimal transaction throughput during stress testing, we recommend utilizing a private RPC provider such as a paid Infura or other reputable service.
+Additionally, it's crucial to fine-tune the testing parameters, including concurrency level, queue level, gas price optimization, and wallet funding, based on the network conditions and desired test scenarios.

+By employing these best practices and using a paid RPC provider, developers can obtain more accurate stress test results and better understand the true capabilities of the Polygon Network under real-world conditions.

+Link to Demo video [https://drive.google.com/file/d/1xlER6z49Mocr4vtV0dcthCCdx3CuZ2Fo/view](Stress Test Demo Video)

 ## Conclusion

 The stress test provided valuable insights into the capabilities and limitations of the Polygon Network when subjected to high transaction and minting loads.
 While the free Infura service introduced rate limiting constraints, it is essential to understand that with a more robust and paid service, the performance can be significantly improved.

-To achieve optimal transaction throughput during stress testing, we recommend utilizing a private RPC provider such as a paid Infura or other reputable service.
-Additionally, it's crucial to fine-tune the testing parameters, including concurrency level, queue level, gas price optimization, and wallet funding, based on the network conditions and desired test scenarios.

-By employing these best practices and using a paid RPC provider, developers can obtain more accurate stress test results and better understand the true capabilities of the Polygon Network under real-world conditions.
+To achieve optimal results during stress testing, it is recommended to use private RPC providers and fine-tune the testing parameters accordingly.
+This will ensure more accurate stress test outcomes and a better understanding of the Polygon Network's performance under real-world conditions.

 ## Note

 As a reminder, this stress test project is intended for testing purposes only and should not be used in production without proper modifications and security considerations.
 Always exercise caution when conducting stress tests on the live network and ensure you are complying with any usage guidelines and restrictions imposed by the network and RPC providers.

 ## License